 Shiny Wilson is a retired Indian athlete.
-She has been a National Champion in 800 metres for 14 years.
+She has been a National Champion in 800 meters for 14 years.
 Let us wish her a very happy birthday.

 A veteran of four Olympics and three Asian Games, Shiny has some great moments to cherish, particularly the experience in the 1984 Los Angeles Olympic Games, where she became the first woman from India to enter the semi-final of an Olympic event.
 And more importantly, she was part of the relay squad which set the Asian record there and again when it improved upon that mark during the World Championship in Rome in 1987.